holohup/yatube_subscriptions_en/README.md

 #### Fixtures

-For testing purposes and your convenience a set of prepopulated data is available to be uploaded to the database.
+For testing purposes and your convenience, a set of prepopulated data is available to be uploaded to the database.
 It also comes with an admin account **tester/tester**.
 To load the data, make sure you're in the project virtual environment in the _yatube_ folder and execute the following command:

 ```
 python manage.py loaddata ../fixtures/fixtures.json && mkdir media && mkdir media/posts/ && cp ../fixtures/*.jpg media/posts/